Jeryi-Sun/LLM-and-Law/README.md

 [11] ChatGPT may Pass the Bar Exam soon, but has a Long Way to Go for the LexGLUE benchmark [paper](https://arxiv.org/pdf/2304.12202v1.pdf)

+[12] How Ready are Pre-trained Abstractive Models and LLMs for Legal Case Judgement Summarization? [paper](https://arxiv.org/pdf/2306.01248v1.pdf)

 ## Legal Problems of Large Language Models